The Alliance for a Healthier World will host a number of events to bring together faculty and students from across all

 - How to work more effectively together across disciplines

 - Collaborative grant writing

 - Communicating science - translating research for accessibility of non-expert audiences

 - Connecting individuals and teams with diverse expertise

-- Glossary of terms used in specific disciplines
+- Glossary of jargon terminology used in specific disciplines plus alternatives

 The Resource Library is being developed over coming months and is anticipated in late 2017.
 Please check the "News & Updates section for announcements.

 3. Strategic Communications Support

-Strategic communications will support research team efforts in global health advocacy, seeking funding and research uptake.
+Strategic communications from AHW will support research teams' efforts in global health advocacy, seeking funding and uptake of research..

-- Fundraising and communications support for team grantees
+- Fundraising and communications support for research team grantees

-- Documentary video stories (of beneficiaries, partners, lessons and impact)
+- Documentary photo and video stories (about affected communities, partners, lessons and impact)

-- Showcasing successful work of existing JHU multidisciplinary centers
+- Showcasing successful work of other JHU multidisciplinary centers